Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

    ```

 4. Task Master will break down your PRD into actionable development tasks that you can track and implement

+### Utility Scripts

+The project includes utility scripts to demonstrate Task Master integration:

+- `generate-task-master-files.js`: Creates sample PRD and Task Master integration files using the MCP implementation
+- `generate-task-master-files-simple.js`: Creates sample PRD and Task Master integration files without using MCP

+These scripts are useful for testing and understanding how the integration works.

 ## For More Information